jlparkI/AntPack/docs/installation.rst

 compile any code.
-In the event of any issues, antpack is still available as a source distribution, and pip can still install easily -- pip will automatically try to find a C++ compiler on your system and compile from source.
+In the event of any issues, antpack is still available as a source distribution, and pip can still install easily -- pip will automatically try to find a C++ compiler on your system and compile from source (C++17 or later only).
 In the unlikely event that you encounter any issues please contact us using the Issues page on Github (see About / Contact section on the main page).

 Required dependencies are ``numpy``.
 These should be automatically installed but if desired can be installed first.